 Don’t be afraid of the unknown – of unexpected opportunities you may not have considered or that others may deem crazy or unreachable.
 Every single opportunity you achieve (a scholarship to a conference, an assistantship that pays for your Masters degree, etc.) makes you one step or connection closer to finding your dream career or participation in a bigger opportunity.
 Make sure you know your worth and give every opportunity you desire your all, but most importantly, know that even if you fail you’ll often learn more about yourself than if you had succeeded.

 I haven’t had a long-term mentor per se, but I have always had several sources of support and role models through professors, supervisors, peers, family, and co-workers that I believe are the true equivalence of a mentor in the sense that they provided necessary guidance, strength, advice, wisdom, love, and encouragement necessary to persevere in any situation or circumstance, particularly in the workforce.

-Spotlight posted in January 2018.
-For current updates from Molly, visit her LinkedIn page.
+Spotlight posted in September 2018.
+For current updates from Nate, visit his LinkedIn.